 - Turn off Atmosphere by clicking View, then deselecting Atmosphere.

 - Create a backup of all Google Earth folders.

 - Open Google Earth.

-Google Earth is a great application for couch traveling with interesting features that allow you to not only explore but also learn.
-That said, problems are a part of any good software but the good news is that there are fixes to try to get everything back on track.
+Google Earth is an excellent application for couch traveling with interesting features that allows you to explore and learn.
+With that said, problems are a part of any good software, but the good news is that there are fixes to get everything back on track.